carcabcol/dp1/theory/t11_design_for_traceability_reliability_and_security.md

 #### Dinamic logging configuration

-Everytime the applications is deployed it also compiles and this is when our logging configuration will take effect. **Is it possible to change the logging configuration on runtime?** Yes, there's an API for it with its HTTP endpoints.
+Every time the application is deployed it also compiles and this is when our logging configuration will take effect. **Is it possible to change the logging configuration on runtime?** Yes, there's an API for it with its HTTP endpoints.

 _pom.xml_ (Additional dependency)
 ```xml